SECURE 2.0 Act and SIMPLE IRA contribution limits

 Required written policy updates and notification

-How to indicate your eligibility for the increased IRA limit in OnPay
+Indicating your Company's eligibility for the increased IRA limit

 Go to Company, then Company Preferences.